There are three reasons why writing your goals down helps you achieve them.

 1. It serves as a visual cue and daily reminder.

-The first reason why writing your goals down is helpful is simple: It gives you something you can easily refer to and access whenever you want or need to.
+Having your goals written down gives you something you can easily refer to and access whenever you want or need to.

 The daily hustle and bustle of life makes it easy to get distracted from our goals.
 Sometimes, things get so busy, we completely forget them.
 A paper with your goals written on them, whether tucked away in your wallet or purse or taped up on your refrigerator, works as a visual cue to get started or keep working on pursuing your goals.
 A goal that lives solely in your mind is at risk of being forgotten.